Gutzwiller approximation approach to the SU(4) $t$-$J$ model

 \section{Discussion and conclusion}

-Since the fact that there is the large overlap between the nodes of the $d+id$ form factor and the Fermi surface near quarter filling\cite{Honerkamp2013}, one could anticipate the free energy of the $d+id$ state will be higher than the extended $s$-wave state.
-This can explain that in a whole doping area close to quarter filling, the extended $s$-wave state is much more favorable than the $d+id$ state.

-There is almost no superconductivity in the doping range close to half-filling, in contrast with the SU(2) case where the $d+id$ state is more favorable than the extended $s$-wave state close to half filling\cite{Honerkamp2013}.
-The flavor fluctuation effect in the SU(4) $t$-$J$ model being stronger than the SU(2) case and the low electron density close to half-filling should be the reasons.
+Since there is a considerable overlap between the nodes of the $d\pm id$ form factor and the Fermi surface near quarter filling \cite{Honerkamp2013}, one could anticipate the free energy of the $d\pm id$ state will be higher than that of the extended $s$-wave state.
+This may explain that in a whole doping region close to quarter filling, the extended $s$-wave state is much more favorable than the $d\pm id$ state.
+Moreover, there is almost no superconductivity in the doping range close to half-filling, in contrast with the SU(2) case where the $d\pm id$ state is more favorable than the extended $s$-wave state close to half-filling \cite{Honerkamp2013}.
+The flavor fluctuation effect in the SU(4) $t$-$J$ model being more substantial than the SU(2) case and the low electron density close to half-filling should be the reasons.